ctechfilmuniversity/lecture_ss25_creative_coding_for_beginners/docs/03_slides/ccfb_ss25_06_variables_slides.md

 ---
 ## Last Week

-There are two color system: RGB (default) and HSB
+There are two color system: RGB (default) and HSB:

+--

 * Set HSB by calling `colorMode(HSB);`